MoeHamoud/android-interview-questions/README.md

 * **What is a `Spannable`?** - [Learn from here](https://medium.com/androiddevelopers/underspanding-spans-1b91008b97e4)

+    Spans are powerful concepts that allow styling text at character or paragraph levels by providing access to components like TextPaint and Canvas.

 * **What is a `SpannableString`?**
    - A SpannableString has immutable text, but its span information is mutable.
 Use a SpannableString when your text doesn't need to be changed but the styling does.
 Spans are ranges over the text that include styling information like color, highlighting, italics, links, etc